 - The canine was assisting in the apprehension or holding of a suspect where the employee had reasonable suspicion of the suspects involvement in criminal activity.

-Arizona Dog Bite Attorneys
+Licensed Phoenix Dog Bite Attorneys

 If you or a loved one has sustained a dog bite injury, you may be entitled to compensation for medical expenses, lost wages and other damages.
-The Arizona dog bite attorneys at Phillips Law Group have the knowledge and resources to handle your claim.
+The Phoenix dog bite attorneys at Phillips Law Group have the knowledge and resources to handle your claim.
 Contact the Phoenix law firm to discuss your legal options.
 To find out if you are eligible to file a dog bite lawsuit, fill out the contact form on this page to receive a free case evaluation.